Sustainability Material Issue 9 Building Responsible Supply Chain Management

-Lion is proactively advancing the utilization of plant-derived materials that are carbon neutral and non-depletable.
+The Lion Group is proactively advancing the utilization of plant-derived materials that are carbon neutral and non-depletable.
 Among the plant-derived materials that Lion uses are derivatives of palm oil—the world’s leading vegetable oil in terms of production volume.
 Palm oil is produced in principally Malaysia and Indonesia.

-Global palm oil production is increasing year by year, partly because oil palms (the source of palm oil) are highly productive and can be harvested throughout the year.
+Palm oil production is increasing year by year, partly because oil palms (the source of palm oil) are highly productive and can be harvested throughout the year.
 However, with the rapid expansion of production, a number of issues have arisen in producing regions, such as the destruction of tropical rainforests and wildlife habitats as land is cleared for the development of new plantations.
 Furthermore, improper farming operations involving a wide range of human rights and labor abuses that reflect a lack of social justice have been identified.
 These include poor labor conditions with inadequate consideration given to health and safety, low wages, improper treatment of immigrant workers and the use of child labor.

 Since 2006, Lion has been a member of the “Roundtable on Sustainable Palm Oil (RSPO),*” which works toward the resolution of such issues.
 In 2012, the Oleochemical Production Site of Lion Chemical Co., Ltd., a domestic affiliate that procures palm oil from Malaysia and Indonesia, passed the RSPO’s supply chain certification system inspection and was certified as a plant that may handle RSPO-certified palm oils.
-Accordingly, Lion started procuring RSPO-certified palm oils from 2012.
+Accordingly, Lion Group started procuring RSPO-certified palm oils from 2012.
 The Lion Chemical Corporation Fine Chemical Production Site received RSPO supply chain certification in March 2020, and Lion Corporation and all its plants (the Chiba Plant, Odawara Plant, Osaka Plant and Akashi Plant) were certified in August 2020.
 Moreover, the Lion Specialty Chemicals Co., Ltd. were certified in June 2022.

-The Lion Group’s aim for the end of 2030 was to ensure RSPO certification for all the palm oil derivatives it uses are RSPO certified by the end of 2020.
-As of the end of 2020, Lion had switched to RSPO-certified products for 93% of its key raw materials.
+The Lion Group’s aim for the end of 2030 was to ensure RSPO certification for all the palm oil derivatives it uses.
+As of the end of 2021, Lion had switched to RSPO-certified products for 93% of its key raw materials.

 Going forward, we will continue to work to procure sustainable palm oil.